trufflesuite/webinar-episode-01/steps.md

 </details>

-> :warning: :information_desk_person: This error is informative.
-It tells us that `SimpleStorage` has not been deployed to a network.
+> :warning: :information_desk_person: This error tells us `SimpleStorage` has
+> not been deployed to a network.

-The insights and feedback from tests can increase our knowledge and increase confidence in our Smart Contract evolution.
-As contract developers we want to focus on implementing our contract logic and not have to wrestle with complicated testchain business.
+Insights from test errors increases our knowledge and confidence in our Smart Contract evolution and lets us focus on implementing contract logic without wrestling with complicated testchain business.
 Here's what `truffle test` does at a high level to facilitate that focus:
   - starts a local test chain
   - compiles all contracts it knows about
   - deploys those contracts